David Reidy

 Research

 My work has come in recent years to fall under three main headings.
 First, I work on issues—exegetical and interpretive as well as critical and substantive—arising out of John Rawls’s moral and political philosophy.
-Second, I work on philosophical issues raised by the theory, law and practice of human rights.
+Second, I work on philosophical issues raised by the theory, law and practice of human rights and international relations.
 Third, I work on various normative and conceptual issues in applied political and legal philosophy—for example, over the last few years I have worked on hate crimes laws, state neutrality and compulsory education, and reparations for historical injustice.
 I continue also to maintain a general interest in the philosophy of law, especially analytic jurisprudence and punishment theory.

 Publications